Why do scientific things have to sound so un-sexy?

 Micronutrients include vitamins, minerals and phytochemicals.

-The knowledge of phytochemicals is fairly new to the scene.
+Knowledge of phytochemicals is fairly new to the scene.
 It was only 20 years ago that they were even discovered.
 Today there are thousands of known phytochemicals and more and more still being discovered.
 Scientists used to think that vitamins and minerals made up the biggest percentage of micronutrients, but thanks to the advances in nutritional science, we now know that it’s actually phytochemicals that make up the majority of the load.
-Phytochemicals are only found in plant food.
+Phytochemicals are only found in plants.

-There are kids to sort out, appointments to be made, wine to drink, schedules to be set, Netflix DVD’s to return, jobs to go to, oil changes to be made, a house that is screaming to be cleaned, birthday cards to send out, apologies to be made, sex to be had (maybe even foreplay), Facebook friends to delete, nail polish to be removed, lots of life stuff, right?
+There are kids to sort out, appointments to be made, schedules to be set, Netflix to watch, jobs to go to, oil changes to be made, a house that’s screaming to be cleaned, birthday cards to be sent out, apologies to be made, sex to be had (maybe even foreplay), Facebook friends to delete, nail polish to be removed…lots of life stuff, right?

 So why in this beautiful world should you give a rat’s ass about phytochemicals?

 Here’s why my love.

 Because the things that we have to do in life, along with the things that we want to do in life are a hell of a lot better and easier to do when we feel good – when we have lots of energy, when we get an awesome night’s sleep, when we’re mentally clear, when we feel good about our body, when we’re healthy, and glowing.